zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     > **NOTE**: You may need to check and then uncheck Track deletions to remove the fields associated with tracking deletions from the UI.

-11. Within a few seconds, you will receive a notification in the Azure portal that the import was successfully configured.
+11. Within a few seconds, you receive a notification in the Azure portal that the import was successfully configured.

 ### Task 2: Review search results

-In this task, you will run a search query against your search index to see how the addition of cognitive search skills enriches the data extracted from policy documents.
+In this task, you run a query against your search index to review the enrichments added by cognitive search to policy documents.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **Search service** resource by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **contoso-search-UniqueId** Search service resource from the list of resources.